domRiddle/ASF/V3-Migration.md

 In terms of differences, this change is a very huge step forward, but in terms of practical differences ASF V3 mainly changed **low-level things**, those that are often implementation details and not necessary for you to touch in the first place.

-Of course, there are some changes that are important to mention, here is the list of changes I consider important, as well as what to do with them:
+Of course, there are some changes that are important to mention, here is the list of changes I consider important, as well as what to do with them.

 ---